gnuradio/pybombs/README.md

 2. The current directory
 3. The default prefix as defined by the `default_prefix` config switch

-If no prefix can be found, most PyBOMBS operations will not be possible.
+If no prefix can be found, most PyBOMBS operations will not be possible, but some will still work.

 ### Configuring a prefixes environment (cross-compiling)